-Consider equality (1) as a partition of $z^n$ into two parts $x^n$ and $y^n$ written in whole numbers.
-It resembles the Pythagorean equation in real numbers, if we could reduce (1) to the degree 2 with whole parts in it.
-To produce such scaling, let us introduce the notion of right-angled numbers.
+Consider equality (1) as a partition of whole number z^n into two whole parts x^n and y^n .
+It resembles the Pythagorean equation in real numbers, if we could reduce powers in (1) to the degree 2 with whole parts in the similar partition in order to carry further investigation.
+To produce such scaling, let us introduce the notion of right-angled numbers (these numbers are different from so called right angle triangle numbers representing Pythagorean triples).